FUB-HCC/WhiteBoard-Implementation-Examples/README.md

 The JavaScript Code builds the shapes inside the HTML-document and saves the whiteboard in the browsers localStorage before unloading the page.
 So that the previous state is recreated upon browser reloads.

 ## 7. WebExample
-To test the Application first install the npm package-mamager and the nodeJS server:
+To test the Whiteboard Web-Application, first install the npm package-manager and nodeJS:
-linux: `sudo apt install nodejs & sudo apt install npm` Install dependencies with: `npm install`, create the css-files: `npm run css-build` and then run the server: `npm run start`.
+Linux: `sudo apt install nodejs & sudo apt install npm` Install dependencies with: `npm install`, create the CSS-files: `npm run css-build` and then run the server: `npm run start`.
 Checkout the Whiteboard at http://localhost:5000/.